Pokiri: Plot

-In Hyderabad, two rival mafia gangs headed by Dubai-based gangster Ali Bhai and Narayana resort to criminal activities such as extortion, contract killings, and coercion to take control of the city.
+In Hyderabad, two rival mafia gangs headed by Dubai-based gangster Ali Bhai and a local goon named Narayana resort to criminal activities such as extortion, contract killings, and coercion to take control of the city.
 Newly appointed Deputy Commissioner Sayyad Mohammad Pasha Qadri focuses on making the city safer by working on arresting all of them.
 Pandu, a thug working for money and living in Hyderabad along with his friends, is hired by Narayana to beat up Ali Bhai's henchman Mallesh.
 Pandu later joins Ali Bhai's gang after being offered money to join.
 Pandu falls in love with Shruthi, an aerobics teacher, who rejects his advances.
 Shruthi lives with her widowed mother and brother and her neighbor Brahmi, a software engineer who pesters her to marry him.
-Corrupt SI Pasupathy, who works for Ali Bhai, lusts after Shruthi.
+A corrupt sub-inspector named Pasupathy, who works for Ali Bhai, lusts after Shruthi.
 He is determined to make her his mistress, undeterred by Sruthi's and her mother's multiple rejections.
 After killing Narayana's henchman, Pandu is confronted by Pasupathy and is able to prevent Shruthi from being molested.
 Shruthi meets him the next day to thank him, and starts to fall in love with Pandu after spending sometime with him.
 Shruthi tells Pandu about Pasupathy forcing her to be his mistress which angers Pandu.

 After being tipped off by Brahmi, Pasupathy confronts Pandu who casually reveals his knowledge of Pasupathy's role in a constable's death during an encounter with a gangster, and warns him to stay away from Shruthi.
 To escape from Pasupathy's advances, Shruthi meets Pandu and proposes to him, but they're interrupted by an attack by Narayana's henchmen.
 Pandu brutally dispatches all of them, shocking Shruthi.
 After revealing his true colors, Pandu urges Shruthi to rethink her feelings.
 To ensure no decent family ever thinks of marrying her, Pasupathy arranges for some thugs to stage a mock sexual assault of Shruthi.
 Upon learning of this, an enraged Pandu beats up Pasupathy in a market without revealing himself, then anonymously warns him that if he ever finds out he was responsible, he'll kill him personally.
 Pandu is eventually tipped off when the same thugs try to molest Shruthi on a train, and brutally kills them.
 Shruthi eventually admits her love for Pandu despite his violent ways and the risk involved.